Buzz! Junior: Jungle Party

 Buzz!
-Junior: Jungle Party is a party video game developed by Magenta Software.
-Initially released in 2006 for PlayStation 2, it is the first game in the Buzz!
+Junior: Jungle Party is a party video game developed by Magenta Software and published by Sony Computer Entertainment for the PlayStation 2.
+It is the first game in the Buzz!
 Junior series.
 Jungle Party comprises forty different mini-games (twenty-five in the US version).
 Many of these mini-games require little knowledge or skill, so that they are more suited to younger children than the normal Buzz! quiz games, although they can also be enjoyed by older children or even adults.
-Cohort Studios developed a PlayStation 3 version where the player can use a Dualshock wireless controller for the 1st time, yet is limited to only 5 playable mini-games.
+Cohort Studios developed a PlayStation 3 version where the player can use a DualShock wireless controller for the 1st time, yet is limited to only 5 playable mini-games.
+A PlayStation Portable version of the game was released in November 2010.

 The game received mixed reviews, and was a British Academy Children's Awards winner.

-A PSP version of the game was released in November 2010.

 Gameplay

 Jungle Party is designed in a way that kids would be able to play it.
 Up to 4 people can play all the 40 mini-games, with Liz Barker as a narrator.
 Some of them include skydiving, colour matching, stealing an ostrich's egg and shooting balloons.
 Each game has a specific objective, with maximum points given by completing twenty of those in one round.

 Every player can pick their own coloured monkey, either blue, orange, green or yellow, and controls them using their Buzz!
 Buzzer.
 Each controller has four coloured buttons with a red buzzer on top.
 Some games simply use the Buzz! button, while others use the four coloured buttons.
 In addition, there is a single-player mode which features customized versions of the multi-player games.
 After playing through ten games, a final score will be given (out of 80,000 overall) with a ranking on the leaderboard.
+If the player scores high enough there are 3 extra costumes to unlock.
+Bronze, Silver and Gold Outfits.